gRally/gRally.github.io/_pages/roadmap.md

 The main goal of gRally is the online rallies and championships, to recreate the incredible fun of the WIRC rally championships on the past years: to complete this great milestone the way is long: we need more cars and stages and some live test rallies to make the server stuff unbreakable.

+### Rigged driver and codriver
+<div id="container5" class="gRally-progress"></div>
+At the moment the driver and the codriver are static and must be included in the car model..
+Next step is make a rigged driver that is in the engine.